thedude0606/manusoptions/DECISIONS.md

   - Add clear documentation about the importance of data ordering for time-dependent calculations
   - Consider adding warning logs when data is detected to be in reverse order

+### MFI Calculation Standardization

+- **Decision**: Update the Money Flow Index (MFI) calculation to use the standard textbook approach.
+- **Rationale**: The previous implementation used a non-standard approach with shifted price direction, which produced values inconsistent with established financial literature.
+- **Alternatives Considered**:
+  - Keeping the non-standard implementation with added documentation
+  - Providing both implementations with an option to choose
+  - Maintaining backward compatibility with a flag
+- **Trade-offs**:
+  - Standard implementation ensures consistency with other financial tools and platforms
+  - Improves reliability for trading decisions based on MFI
+  - Changes existing indicator values, which may affect historical analysis
+  - More intuitive implementation that doesn't rely on future price information
+- **Implementation**:
+  - Replace the shifted money flow direction logic with standard current-period price change
+  - Add comprehensive documentation explaining the MFI calculation formula
+  - Validate against standard implementations to ensure accuracy

 ### Technical Indicator Validation

 - **Decision**: Implement comprehensive validation of technical indicators across all timeframes.